-The tiny legumes – which are related to clover, peas and alfalfa – are incredibly versatile as a food, but they are also used in thousands of products such as soaps, cosmetics, plastics, clothing, inks, glues, lubricants, pesticides, coatings and insulation.
+Soybeans – which are related to clover, peas and alfalfa – are incredibly versatile as a food.
+But they are also used in thousands of products such as soaps, cosmetics, plastics, clothing, inks, glues, lubricants, coatings and insulation.

-In foods, they are especially desirable, because they are high in protein but low in calories, carbohydrates and fats; they supply all nine essential amino acids; they’re high in vitamins and nutrients; they contain no cholesterol; and they are easy to digest.
+In foods, they are especially desirable, because they are high in protein but low in calories, carbohydrates and fats.
+As well, they supply all nine essential amino acids, and high in vitamins and nutrients.
+Plus, they contain no cholesterol and are easy to digest.

-Besides a remarkable flexibility, soybeans are also one of the most inexpensive crops to grow, and they can thrive in a wide variety of climates.
+Besides a remarkable flexibility, soybeans are also one of the most inexpensive crops to grow.
+They also happen to thrive in a wide variety of climates.
 This explains why they are so desirable for a range of industries.
 Although the plant originated in Asia, the vast majority of the world’s supply is now grown in the United States and South America.

-In recent years there has been an increasing amount of controversy about soybeans, with some scientists raising alarms about their effects on hormone production.
-Others are concerned that many soy crops have been genetically modified, and it’s unclear how those modifications will affect animals, humans and non-GM crops in the long run.
+In recent years, there has been an increasing amount of controversy about soybeans, with some scientists raising alarms about their effects on hormone production.
+Others are concerned that many soy crops have been genetically modified.
+But it’s unclear what impact those modifications will have on human health and non-GM crops in the long run.